Science Debunks 7 of the Biggest Myths About a Good Marriage

 He cites a 1977 study by Bernard Murstein as the first to find that quid pro quo thinking was a characteristic of ailing relationships rather than happy ones.
 “We’ve found in our research that the best marriages are the ones in which you are really invested in your partner’s interests, as opposed to your own,” Julie Gottman says.
-The happiest couples have a high level of trust, which lets them give without expecting anything in return because they know their partner has their back.
+Good marriages and the happiest relationships have a high level of trust, which lets them give without expecting anything in return because they know their partner has their back.
 Find out if you’re in a codependent relationship.

-Myth:Your partner isn’t a mind reader, so you should tell him or her exactly what you want.
 Make no mistake: Open communication is an essential tool for a happy relationship.
 But the Gottmans have found that successful couples also understand each other’s feelings and needs without having to be told all the time.
-One of John Gottman’s studies found a link between satisfied marriages and a husband’s ability to interpret his wife’s nonverbal cues.
+One of John Gottman’s studies found a link between good marriages and a husband’s ability to interpret his wife’s nonverbal cues.

 In fact, the average happy volatile couple has at least a five-to-one positive-to-negative ratio during conflict—meaning they have five times more positive interactions than negative ones—which John Gottman has found to be the marker of a healthy relationship.
 In contrast, couples who end up headed for divorce have a ratio of 0.8 to one.
 The key is that even though happy volatile couples can have intense fights, they still balance arguments with kindness and attentiveness.